andif888/wenpcfg/README.md

 Explorer shell process (not only an explorer window).
 Simply logoff and logon your windows session.

-For further details check out the docs directory.
+For further details check out the wenpcfg/docs directory.
+To download and use wenpcfg then download wenpcfg.zip